Planning and Zoning

 - Tyrone Zoning Map

 - Tyrone Multi-use Path & Sidewalk Map

 Zoning Functions: The Zoning Ordinance contains information on the various zoning districts and overlay districts in the town.
-Each district lists the permitted and condition uses that are allowed along with development lot size, width, and setbacks.
+Each district lists the permitted and conditional uses that are allowed along with development lot size, width, and setbacks.
 Tyrone’s two overlay districts include the Town Center District and Highway 74 Quality Growth District; these districts include modified developmental requirements as well as architectural standards.
 Applications for rezoning, variances, preliminary plats, final plats, site plans, and text amendments are submitted to Town Hall.
 These applications are distributed to various other town and county departments for comments and scheduled for public hearings if applicable.
 The town also administers a Sign Ordinance.
 The Sign Ordinance lists the permitted and conditions for signs within the town limits.